A Place to Spread Your Wings

 Rachel Ebiner, MOTR/L

-Rachel is a licensed and registered occupational therapist with a passion for working in the outpatient setting with children overcoming sensory processing challenges.
-Her training and specialties include Therapeutic Listening, Astronaut Training, and Handwriting Without Tears.
-Her interest in sensory processing led her to develop a sensory camp to promote skill development, self-regulation, and social skills among school-aged children.
-Rachel is passionate about helping children to succeed in new and difficult tasks, to increase their independence, and to find confidence in their abilities.
+Rachel is a licensed and registered occupational therapist who brings heartfelt dedication to her work in outpatient settings, supporting children as they overcome sensory processing challenges.
+Her expertise spans Therapeutic Listening, Astronaut Training, and Handwriting Without Tears, reflecting her commitment to innovative and effective therapies.
+Rachel's deep passion for sensory processing inspired her to create a sensory camp designed to nurture skill development, self-regulation, and social growth among school-aged children.
+She finds joy in empowering children to conquer new and difficult tasks, fostering their independence, and helping them build lasting confidence in their abilities.

-Rachel graduated from the University of California, Irvine with a bachelor’s degree in Public Health Policy and a minor in Psychology and Social Behavior.
-She then earned her master’s degree in Occupational Therapy from California State University, Dominguez Hills, where she was a member of the Pi Theta Epsilon Honor Society.
-Rachel has previous experience working as a school-based occupational therapist and as a registered behavior technician, providing applied behavior analysis (ABA) services for children in both the home and school settings.
-While off work, Rachel enjoys watching her baby grow, riding her Peloton, and playing with her pup, Zoey.
-FUN FACT: Rachel enjoys tandem bike racing with her father!
+Rachel earned her bachelor’s degree in Public Health Policy with a minor in Psychology and Social Behavior from the University of California, Irvine.
+She furthered her education with a master’s degree in Occupational Therapy from California State University, Dominguez Hills, where she was honored as a member of the Pi Theta Epsilon Honor Society.
+Rachel’s professional journey includes valuable experience as a school-based occupational therapist and as a registered behavior technician, delivering applied behavior analysis (ABA) services to children in both home and school environments.

 Annie Pham, MOTR/L

-Annie is a licensed and registered occupational therapist with experience working with children in an outpatient setting, to assist in functional goal attainment, self-regulation, and social emotional health.
-Her training and specialties include Astronaut Training, Therapeutic Listening, and Handwriting Without Tears.
-Annie has always had a passion for working with children and helping them increase their independence and confidence by providing them and their families with the skills and tools necessary to meet their full potential
+Annie is a licensed and registered occupational therapist with experience supporting children in outpatient settings, helping them build functional skills, strengthen self‑regulation, and enhance their social‑emotional well‑being.
+She is trained in Astronaut Training, Therapeutic Listening, and Handwriting Without Tears, and she brings a thoughtful, child‑centered approach to every session.
+Annie has always been passionate about working with children and empowering them to grow in independence and confidence by equipping both them and their families with practical tools and supportive guidance.